chocolatey/choco-wiki/CentralManagement/CentralManagementComputers.md

 ___
 ## Registering a New Computer

-Client computers will show up in Central Management automatically as long as long as these conditions are met for the client computer:
+Client computers (agents) will show up in Central Management automatically as long as long as these conditions are met for the client computer:

-1. The `chocolatey`, `chocolatey.extension`, and `chocolatey.agent` packages are installed, alongside a valid Chocolatey for Business license.
+1. The `chocolatey`, `chocolatey.extension`, and `chocolatey-agent` packages are installed, alongside a valid Chocolatey for Business license.
 1. The `useChocolateyCentralManagement` feature is enabled.
-1. The `centralManagementServiceUrl` is set correctly in the chocolatey configuration file (typically to `https://hostname:24020/CentralManagementService`)
+1. The `centralManagementServiceUrl` is set correctly in the chocolatey configuration file (typically to `https://<FQDN_to_CCM_service_host>:24020/ChocolateyManagementService`)
 1. The client has access to the above URL (this may require opening the port in your firewall, etc.) so that it can resolve the SSL certificate necessary to communicate with the CCM service.

+Please see [[Central Management Client Setup|CentralManagementSetupClient]] for more details and setup.

 ___
 ## Viewing Installed Software on a Computer